 Right to repair the car after 30 days

 Once you’ve passed the 30-day threshold, the rules change a little.
-But, if you are still within six months of owning the car, you still have greater protection.
-According to the Consumer Rights Act, the dealer has one attempt to repair the car, instead of issuing a refund for the purchase price amount.
+But, if you are still within the first six months of ownership, you still have greater protection.
+According to the Consumer Rights Act, the dealer is permitted one attempt to repair the car instead of issuing a refund for the purchase price amount.

-If this first repair fails to resolve the problem, the buyer has the right to reject the car and request a full refund.
-The driver may also decide to give the dealer another attempt to fix the fault.
+If this first repair fails to resolve the problem, you have the right to reject the car and request a full refund.
+You may also decide to permit the dealer another attempt to fix the fault.
 However, this gives the dealer permission to subtract an amount of money from the original purchase price.
-The sum is determined by how long you have had use of the car.
+This sum is determined by how long you’ve had use of the car.

 The best practice for notifying the dealer

 The dealer’s role is to help their customers.
-More importantly, their reputation relies upon good customer service and safe, quality vehicles.
-Professional dealers will want to retain customer loyalty and ensure that word of mouth reviews remain appealing in the community.
-Plus, building a good relationship with customers to ensure their return is a big part of the motor trade industry.
-Dealerships should be as eager as the customer in ensuring an agreeable result when it comes to repairs.
+More importantly, their reputation relies upon good customer service and providing safe, high quality vehicles.
+Professional dealers will want to retain customer loyalty and ensure that word of mouth reviews remain positive in the community.
+Plus, building a good relationship with customers to encourage return custom is a big part of the motor trade industry.
+In simple terms, dealerships should be as eager as you are to get a satisfactory result when it comes to repairs.

-When you identify a fault, telephone, or visit the dealer at the earliest.
-Notify them of the problem you’ve been experiencing with the vehicle, and what you would like to do next.
-Follow the call up with written notice via email or post.
-And keep a record of all your correspondence.
+When you identify a fault, call or visit the dealer as early as possible.
+Notify them of the problem you’ve been experiencing with the vehicle and what you would like to happen next.
+Follow the call up with written notice via email or post – and keep a record of all your correspondence.

 Who should I contact to resolve any disputes?